 Quick pages are the standard.
 2-3 seconds load time is tolerable, anything beyond the fourth already compromises the end user experience.

-Like it or not, the whopping 79% of online shoppers state that any performance hiccup will make them stay away from an online store.
+Like it or not, a whopping 79% of online shoppers state that any performance hiccup will make them stay away from an online store.

-Worse yet, 44% would share the negative impression with friends online.
+Worse yet, 44% would share a negative impression with friends online.

 As is the case with so many other things, the Hitchhiker’s Guide to the Galaxy is spot on about the velocity of bad news.

-Not only that but slower sites see greater bounce rate and considerably poorer sales.
+Not only that but slower sites see greater bounce rates and considerably poorer sales.

 And here’s how precious a single second could be: $18 billion are lost annually because of abandoned shopping carts.